Master of Education (MEd) in Special Education – Moderate to Severe (Licensure)

 Grand Canyon University cares about promoting the well-being of students at a large scale, including academic, spiritual and vocational growth.
 For this reason, academics are supported by our Christian worldview and strong academic heritage.
 GCU also sees the benefit of achieving a balanced lifestyle.
-The on-campus and online master’s degree in special education licensure program creates room for both academic excellence and personal flexibility to suit your individualized needs.
+The on-campus and online master’s degree in moderate to severe special education licensure program creates room for both academic excellence and personal flexibility that can suit your individualized needs.

-- Characteristics of intellectual disabilities and other physical health impairments
+- Characteristics of intellectual exceptionalities and other physical health impairments

 - Ethical and legal practices